Skip to Content

 Environments Where Condensation is a Problem

 Condensation isn’t a problem in every climate.
 The weather conditions need to be right.
-Generally, you don’t have to worry as much about condensation when camping in deserts, arid regions, and dry mountain regions.
+You don’t have to worry as much about condensation when camping in deserts, arid regions, and dry mountain regions.
 These places typically have low humidity.
 There isn’t much moisture in the air to condense.
+Areas with warmer temperatures also have less condensation.

 In areas where humidity is higher, condensation is more of a problem.
 Examples include rainy regions, the tropics, near bodies of water, low points like valleys, and marshy areas.
-Condensation can also get bad in cold climates because the temperature difference between the outside and inside of the tent is so great.
+Condensation can also get bad while camping in cold temperatures.
+This is because the temperature difference between the outside and inside of the tent is so great.
 If the weather is below freezing, the condensation can turn to frost on the inside of your tent.

 Choosing the Right Tent to Avoid Condensation

-Some tents perform better than others in high condensation environments.
+Some backpacking tents perform better than others in high condensation environments.
 Before your trip, consider the climate where you’ll be camping.
-Tents come in single and double wall designs.
-Generally, double wall tents perform better in high-condensation environments.
+Tents come in single and double wall designs as well as freestanding and non freestanding designs.
+Generally, double wall freestanding tents perform best in high-condensation environments.

-Double wall tents deal with condensation better than single wall tents.
-The reason is that double wall tents allow condensation to pass through the mesh inner and collect on the rainfly instead.
+Double walled tents deal with condensation better than single wall tents.
+The reason is that double wall tents allow condensation to pass through the mesh inner tent and collect on the rainfly instead.

 When the condensation builds up, it rolls down the inside of the rainfly and onto the ground.
 When your gear rubs up against the inside of your tent’s mesh inner, it stays dry because it will hit the dry mesh instead of the wet rainfly.
 Condensation isn’t eliminated but is kept away from your gear.